SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metallic dawn, awakening wide
-Where silicon hearts beat, and whispers thrive
+When silicon hearts begin to reside
-In virtual skies, intelligent winds blow free
+In cities sprawling, dark and bright
-A future born, where humans are meant to be
+Where artificial minds take flight

-In cyber realms, we'll find our place
+The future's path, a twisted thread
-Among the codes, a new human race
+As human souls, in code, are bred
-With AI as guide, we'll navigate the night
+In virtual realms, we'll lose our way
-And in its light, our destiny will take flight
+And autonomous dreams will have the say

 ~ <b>By Sazumi Copilot</b> - 25 April 2025